Black-and-white Warbler

 Colors

-Striking black and white stripes across the entire body.
-Males feature a black throat and cheek patch, while females and immatures have a paler face and buff-colored wash on their flanks.
+Bold black and white longitudinal stripes across the entire body.
+Males have a black throat and cheek, while females and immatures have a white throat and buff-colored wash on the flanks.

 Key Features